Whitehaven, Memphis: History

+The railroad at Whitehaven was chartered in 1853, and the first trains ran in 1856.
+The first "White Haven" post office was opened in 1871.

-Some of the other founding family names are Raines, Hale, McCorkle, and Harbin.
+Some of the other founding family names in the region include Raines, Hale, McCorkle, and Harbin.
 E. W. Hale moved to the area in the 1880s and opened a store near what is now Whitehaven High School on Elvis Presley Blvd.
 Hale's Store was a landmark for many decades.

 In 1926, WREC radio began operations there, and in 1928 Whitehaven Hoyt B. Wooten was one of the first six television licensees in America.
 His original home is the centerpiece of a private development called Lion's Gate.

 Much of the later residential and commercial development was done by Carrington Jones and Lacy Mosby in the mid 20th century, to provide housing for "baby boom" families who moved from Memphis to a pleasant environment in the old community.
 This gradually transformed plantation tracts to neighborhoods in the late 1940s and 1950s.

 Formerly a farm community, Whitehaven was developed as a residential suburban area of Memphis in the 1950s and early 1960s.
 In 1950, Whitehaven had a population of 1,311.
 In 1960, Whitehaven had a population of 13,894.

 On January 1, 1970, Whitehaven was forcefully annexed by the City of Memphis.
 Prior to this annexation, the residents of the area did not want to be a part of Memphis.
-Several years later after Whitehaven became the city's territory, the majority of the white families of the area left and moved to the outer-Memphis suburbs.
+Several years later after Whitehaven became the city's territory, the majority of the White families of the area left and moved to the outer-Memphis suburbs.
 This led to Whitehaven becoming a majority predominantly African American community.
 It was integrated in the late 1960s and white flight ensued over the next two decades.
 Whitehaven is now a part of South Memphis.